top of page

 • Build healthier relationships and boundaries

-Healing from childhood trauma is not about blaming the past.
-It is about understanding your patterns and creating healthier ways of living.
+Learning how to heal from emotional neglect and childhood trauma is not about blaming the past—it’s about understanding yourself and creating new, healthier ways of living.

-At Shaw Life Counselling and Training, I support individuals who are struggling with:
+At Shaw Life Counselling and Training, I support individuals who want to better understand themselves and move forward with greater clarity and confidence.

-📞 If you recognise these patterns in yourself, get in touch today to learn more about counselling support.
+📞 If you recognise yourself in these patterns, you’re very welcome to get in touch to learn more about counselling support.

 Comments